-If a payment standard is decreased during the HAP contract term, the lower payment standard will be used to calculate the HAP and tenant rent for the family beginning on the effective date of the family's second annual reexamination following the effective date of the decrease in the payment standard.
+If a payment standard is decreased as a result of a decreased FMR, then in accordance with the Housing Opportunity Through Modernization Act of 2016 (HOTMA) and HUD Notice PIH 2018-5, Pensacola Housing will continue to use the existing higher payment standard for the family's subsidy calculation for as long as the family continues to receive the voucher assistance in that unit.
+However, the rent will still be subject to rent reasonableness reviews during the remainder of the assisted tenancy.during the HAP contract term, the lower payment standard will be used to calculate the HAP and tenant rent for the family beginning on the effective date of the family's second annual reexamination following the effective date of the decrease in the payment standard.